 This award is for projects that tackle innovative questions in translational research, especially those that bring together teams from multiple Yale departments or schools.
 Projects that fall into this category include those emerging from Yale's Center for Biomedical and Interventional Technology (CBIT) in which clinicians with ideas for novel devices and technologies join forces with faculty members, postdoctoral fellows, and students from the School of Engineering, the Office of Cooperative Research and the School of Organization & Management.

 SPIRiT is a partnership among six CTSA sites including Johns Hopkins, the Universities of Chicago, Pennsylvania, and Pittsburgh, Washington University in St. Louis, and Yale.
 Each year, SPIRiT identifies a high-impact research topic and solicits proposals that must include one or more investigators at each of the six institutions.
+See the SPIRiT award page for more details.

 This award supports the development and/or use of key technologies, including projects that make use of existing research cores, such as the Yale Center for Genomic Analysis or the Yale Magnetic Resonance Research Center or PET Center, where an investigator may need preliminary data in order to be competitive for longer-term grant funding.
 This award also includes the purchase of key pieces of equipment for existing cores, where YCCI typically leverages institutional or other funds.
 Proposals must be especially important for the growth of clinical and translational research and can include the centralizing of a resource to avoid duplication of services or to reduce administrative costs.